quantumjot/PyFolding/README.md

 ---
 ### IPython Notebooks

 PyFolding can be used within IPython Notebooks.
-Several example notebooks are provided in the examples folder.
+Several example notebooks are provided in the notebooks folder.